SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDC100_TSEMP.md

 - **Customizable Alarm Limits**: Configure analog and discrete alarm limits tailored to your specific operational requirements, enhancing system responsiveness.
 - **Configuration Import and Management**: Easily import configurations using CSV files, streamlining the setup of new modules and reducing manual entry errors.
 - **Automatic Module Management**: Utilize automatic removal options for missing modules, ensuring a clean and efficient system overview.
-- **Effortless Integration**: Easily connect and manage your Teleste HDC100 devices through seamless integration with the DataMiner platform.
 - **Remote Monitoring and Control**: Configure and monitor devices from anywhere with full remote management capabilities, ensuring continuous operational oversight.
 - **Flexible Scalability**: Supports various Teleste HDC100 modules, enabling you to expand and adapt your system effortlessly as your needs grow.
 - **Optimized Performance**: Stay up to date with regular firmware updates, ensuring reliable device operation and enhanced efficiency.
-- **Comprehensive Device Management**: Gain complete control over all connected Teleste HDC100 modules, simplifying configuration and maintenance tasks.
 - **User-Friendly Interface**: Navigate a structured and intuitive interface for quick access to critical features, settings, and module overviews.

 ### Module Overview
-Provides a comprehensive summary of the Teleste HDC100 device status, displaying all connected modules and offering real-time health information.
+Provides a summary of the Teleste HDC100 device status, displaying all connected modules and offering real-time health information.
 The layout emphasizes key system metrics, delivering clear insights without unnecessary distractions.

 ![Module Overview](~/connector/images/TelesteHDC100ModuleOverview.png)